Websoft9Archive/azure-platform/docs/stack-deployment.md

 >  Do you want to deploy images of Websoft9, click [Here](https://azuremarketplace.microsoft.com/en-us/marketplace/apps?page=1&search=websoft9) to list all images of Websoft on Azure Marketplace

-How to deploy image on Azure? there three methods:
+How to deploy image on Azure?
+There are three methods:

 ## Deployment By Marketplace